threefoldtech/tfgrid-sdk-ts/packages/UI/docs/pdf_viewer.md

 By adding this flexibility, you can choose the provider/extension that best fits your project's requirements.

-**Note**: If you choose to use the `ThreefoldConnector` extension, make sure it is installed and configured properly in your environment.
+**Note**: If you choose to use the `threefoldConnectorProvider` extension, make sure it is installed and configured properly in your environment.

 Now, you can seamlessly integrate PDF signing into your web application using the PDF Signer Web Component with your preferred provider/extension.